 Overactive bladder – This can be experienced as an increased need to empty your bladder.

-Electric shock – This is common right before a hot flush.
+Electric shock – This symptom of menopause is commonly experienced right before a hot flush.
 It is suspected to occur when hormone levels impact the nervous system.

-Hair loss or thinning – This can be common in perimenopause, but it can be accelerated in menopause.
+Hair loss or thinning – This can be a common symptom of menopause, but it can be accelerated in menopause.
 Hormone changes cause hair follicles to shrink.

 Trouble concentrating – This is very common alongside poor memory in menopause.
 It can be contributed to by poor sleep, lowering estrogen and stress.